 Phil Parma, the male nurse of the dying Earl Partridge, tries to help Partridge contact the son that he abandoned many years ago.
 The son is now Frank T.J.
 Mackey who runs the popular ‘Seduce and Destroy’ seminars, which teach men how to seduce any woman they want.
 At the same time, Mackey sits down for a tv interview but the journalist uncovers details about Frank’s past that he would rather keep hidden.
 Meanwhile, Partridge’s wife Linda tries to change his will so that she is excluded, having realised that she only married Partridge for the money but has now discovered that she loves him.
 At the same time, Jimmy Gator, host of the ‘What Kids Know’ tv gameshow, has been diagnosed with cancer and tries to reconcile with his daughter Claudia.
 Claudia has a cocaine habit and hides evidence of it as lonely Christian patrol officer Jim Kurring comes to investigate a reported disturbance.
 Once there, Kurring finds himself attracted to her.
 Meanwhile, Stanley Spector, a child prodigy appearing on the current live broadcast of ‘What Kids Know’, resents being pushed to perform by his father.
 His sentiments are echoed by former winner Donnie Smith, who is now in his forties and embittered about his success and the lack of love in his life.

 Paul Thomas Anderson had a big hit with his second film Boogie Nights (1997), which trenchantly dug into 1970s nostalgia via an exhumation of the porn industry.
 It was a critical hit, although one’s own opinion fell slightly less of such acclaim – Paul Thomas Anderson’s tendency to tell long storied character strands occasionally trickled off into lack of focus.
 Magnolia, Paul Thomas Anderson’s follow-up, garnered further critical kudos, topping a number of critic’s Top 10 lists for 1999.
-Anderson subsequently went onto make the likes of Punch Drunk Love (2002), the Academy Award-winning There Will Be Blood (2007), The Master (2012) loosely based on the life of L. Ron Hubbard and Inherent Vice (2014).
+Anderson subsequently went onto make the likes of Punch Drunk Love (2002), the Academy Award-winning There Will Be Blood (2007), The Master (2012), loosely based on the life of L. Ron Hubbard, Inherent Vice (2014) and Phantom Thread (2017).

 In the end, Magnolia is less a great film than it is an uneven film with moments of greatness.
 Paul Thomas Anderson writes characterisation with an eviscerating ability to penetrate to the heart of his characters and directs actors with a subtlety of nuance unlike any other director does.
 The film’s legacy is that many of the actors in the film – Jason Robards, Philip Seymour Hoffman, William H. Macy, Philip Baker Hall, Julianne Moore and especially Tom Cruise (Oscar-nominated for the part, who takes one aback by the full-on aggressiveness of his role) – give great performances that are going to be probable defining signposts in their careers.